szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 The `dvc get` command is not that different from how Pachyderm works.
 Both systems use remote file storage like s3 or GCS, so you use `dvc get` or `pachctl get` instead of having to use the aws or GCP CLI to retrieve your files.

-I also see that there is a function to stream data in from external DVC projects, which is exciting, and I wish I had time to test it out now.
-I ran into problems with Pachyderm's streaming functionality when we tried to use it at scale, so I'd be curious to know if DVC has solved or avoided the kinds of problems we were having.

 The way DVC sets up sharing for multiple users on a single development server is different from how Pachyderm does it, because DVC relies on git and caching, and you have to manually set permissions on those caches.